utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ### Manage your team's access to Postbot

 As a Team Admin, you can manage [Postbot](/docs/getting-started/basics/about-postbot/) access for your team.
-When you add team members to Postbot, only added team members get full access to Postbot.
+When you add team members to Postbot, only added team members get an increased number of interactions with Postbot.
+To view your Postbot limits, go to your [Resource Usage dashboard](https://go.postman.co/billing/add-ons/overview).

 To add team members to Postbot, do the following:

 1. Select **Team** in the Postman header, then select **Team Settings**.
 1. Select **Product access**, then select **Postbot**.
 1. To add team members to Postbot, select **Add Members**.
-Adding team members to a solution purchases additional seats for Postbot.
+Adding team members to Postbot purchases additional seats.
 Learn more about [purchasing add-on products](/docs/billing/billing/#purchasing-add-on-products).

     <img alt="Add team members to Enterprise solutions" src="https://assets.postman.com/postman-docs/v10/product-access-postbot-v10-19.jpg"/>